Today: 10:00 AM - 6:00 PM

 Traveling Teacher: $185 for first or simultaneous; $135 for second and additional sequential.
 Add’l travel fees may apply.

 Long Island Sound and its watershed provide a perfect opportunity to explore human impacts on aquatic ecosystems.
 Students share their knowledge about sources of pollution and then “pollute” a watershed model to demonstrate how pollutants travel and where they end up.
 They also discuss strategies for cleaning up the pollution that makes its way to the Sound, and identify ways everyone can contribute to that effort!
 45 minutes.

-Traveling Teacher: $180 for first or simultaneous; $130 for second & additional sequential.
+Traveling Teacher: $180 for first or simultaneous; $130 for second and additional sequential.
 Additional travel fees may apply.

 Standards: N.G.S.S – 5: E.S.S2-1, E.S.S3-1 6 & 7: E.S.S3-3

-Study cruise programs out onto Long Island Sound are available by charter for Grades 3 & up.
-Click Here to Learn More.
+Click here to learn more about our Study Cruise Programs out onto Long Island Sound are available by charter for Grades 3 and up.

 Need financial assistance?
-Download the Group Financial-aid Form and either email it to firstname.lastname@example.org or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, Connecticut 06854; or fax it to: (203) 852-8892.
+Click Here to Download our Group Financial-aid Form and either email it to firstname.lastname@example.org or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, Connecticut 06854; or fax it to: (203) 852-8892.